rwcarlsen/cppscratch/matprop.md

   graph for fetching property values.
 Property values are never calculated where/when they aren't needed.

 * Allows users to store stateful values on the mesh at their own custom locations.
-They just create a custom comparator and ``ValueStore<CustomCmp> _custom_store;`` wherever they need.
+They can just include their own value in the Location.custom field to key off of in addition to the normal location values.
+Or they just create a custom comparator and ``ValueStore<CustomCmp>
+  _custom_store;`` wherever they need.

 * Users don't need to worry about quadrature point indexing on property values.